jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Desserts/Cakes/Hazelnut-praline-coffee-stamp cake.md

 5. Measure the necessary amount, blend until smooth, then add the cottage cheese from cream and blend again until smooth.

 ### --- Hazelnut-praline-coffee-cottage-cheese cream (Coffee mousseline cream) ---
+1. **IMPORTANT** (if you are making this a day ahead, do not add the butter and cottage praline, add them the day you're going to use the cream).
-1. Make sure the butter is softened.
+2. Make sure the butter is softened.
-2. Mix the yolks, sugar, salt and cornstarch in a bowl.
+3. Mix the yolks, sugar, salt and cornstarch in a bowl.
-3. Bring espresso and milk to steaming in a thick-bottom pan.
+4. Bring espresso and milk to steaming in a thick-bottom pan.
-4. Temper the egg mixture.
+5. Temper the egg mixture.
-5. Back to the pan and cook until glossy and thick.
+6. Back to the pan and cook until glossy and thick.
-6. Add the vanilla and cottage praline.
+7. Add the vanilla and cottage praline.
-7. Cover with a plastic wrap in contact.
+8. Cover with a plastic wrap in contact.
 Cool down.
-8. Add the softened butter and whip until glossy.
+9. Add the softened butter and whip until glossy.

 ### --- Assembling ---
 1. Trim the ends of the sponge.